netidx/netidx-book/src/administration.md

 different machines or VMs for redundancy.
 Here are a few rules of thumb.

-- Expect to use 1 GiB of ram in the resolver server for every 1 million published values
+- Expect to use 150 MiB of ram in the resolver server for every 1 million published values.
 - Read operations will use multiple CPU cores (1 core per client)
-- Write operations use only 1 core and lock out reads (Work is planned to use all cores and reduce locking.)
+- Write operations use only 1 core, however writes do not lock out reads, the server should remain available for reads even while a large write operation is in progress.
 - Be mindful of the maximum number of available file descriptors per process on the resolver server machine when setting max_connections.